VoltDB/voltdb/examples/adperformance/README.md

 - *run.sh cleanall* : remove compilation and runtime artifacts *and* the two included jarfiles
 - *run.sh webserver* : serve the web directory over http on port 8081

+If you change the client or procedure Java code, you must recompile the jars by deleting them in the shell or using `./run.sh jars`.

 Client Behavior Options
 ---------------------------
 You can control various characteristics of the demo by modifying the parameters passed into the InvestmentBenchmark java application in the "client" function of the run.sh script.